IanLeatherbury/innovation-monitor-mobile/README.md

    python3 app.py '<your Azure IoT hub device connection string>'
    ```

-If the application works normally, then you will see the screen like this:
+If the application works normally then you will see the screen like this:

 ![](https://github.com/IanLeatherbury/innovation-monitor-mobile/raw/master/imgs/success.png)